TalnUPF/compilationISpros/README.md

 ## Note on Personal Data Protection
 #####################

-No raw speech files are made available in order to comply with data protection legislations.
+No raw speech files are made available in order to comply with EU and National data protection legislations.
 Voice data are considered sensitive data as they may be used to identify individuals.
 The binary files made available in this repository comply with anonymization ans pseudonymization requirements from this legislation as it is not possible to reconstruct the original voice only from these binary files.
 On the other hand, binary files are enough to reproduce our experiments from the scientific point of view.

 #####################
 ## References and Citation